michel-kraemer/bson4jackson/README.rst

 Here's the compatibility matrix for the current library versions:

 ==================== =============== =============== =============== ===============
- Library              Jackson 2.4.x   Jackson 2.3.x   Jackson 2.2.x   Jackson 2.1.x
+ Library              Jackson 2.5.x   Jackson 2.4.x   Jackson 2.3.x   Jackson 2.2.x
 -------------------- --------------- --------------- --------------- ---------------
- bson4jackson 2.4.x        Yes             Yes             Yes             Yes
+ bson4jackson 2.5.x        Yes             Yes             Yes             Yes
 -------------------- --------------- --------------- --------------- ---------------
- bson4jackson 2.3.x        No              Yes             Yes             Yes
+ bson4jackson 2.4.x        No              Yes             Yes             Yes
 -------------------- --------------- --------------- --------------- ---------------
- bson4jackson 2.2.x        No              No              Yes             Yes
+ bson4jackson 2.3.x        No              No              Yes             Yes
 -------------------- --------------- --------------- --------------- ---------------
- bson4jackson 2.1.x        No              No              No              Yes
+ bson4jackson 2.2.x        No              No              No              Yes
 ==================== =============== =============== =============== ===============

 If you're looking for a version compatible to Jackson 1.x, please use